mspiez/network-automation-tools/06-GNMI-gateway/README.md

 Since in [targets.json](./gnmi-gateway/targets.json) filtering is not really specified for any particular path, GNMI-gateway grabs metrics like interface packets in/out, cpu or memory utilized by the VM-s.

 Before checking metrics we can verify that Prometheus targets are reachable.
-In the web browser naviagate to [Prometheus](http://127.0.0.1:9090/targets?search=)
+In the web browser navigate to [Prometheus](http://127.0.0.1:9090/targets?search=)

 At this stage under `Status/Targets` tab you should see following targets:

 ![Prometheus targets](./images/prometheus_targets.png)

 To check the available metrics navigate to the Prometheus `Graph` section.
-The ones with prefix `prometheus_` or `go_` comes from premetheus itself and you can see them [here](http://127.0.0.1:9090/metrics) - as long as the Prometheus instance is running.
+The ones with prefix `prometheus_` or `go_` comes from prometheus itself and you can see them [here](http://127.0.0.1:9090/metrics) - as long as the Prometheus instance is running.

 All other metrics(without prefix `prometheus_` or `go_`) refers to R1 and R2 devices.
 Once again, this is just POC/lab so metrics visible in the Prometheus may not be accurate, but still you should see something like: